You, or your plan nominee or child representative, can self-manage your funding unless:

 • you having a history of habitual or continued substance abuse within the last 12 months.

-Examples of possible mental harm might include if there is evidence of a family member, carer, or support person:
+Examples of mental harm might include if there is evidence of a family member, carer, or support person:

 • denying you food as ‘punishment’